georgebullock/hacker-news-search/README.md

 ### OVERVIEW

-Hacker News Search is a tutorial project I did to learn React Hooks.
+Hacker News Search is a project I did to learn React Hooks.
+It was inspired by a tutorial project by Robin Weiruch and Educative.io

 ### THE PROJECT STACK